 The story of our church is still being written.
 God continues to change lives for the sake of Christ by His Spirit, through the ministries and people of our church.

-In 2005 God placed a calling and a dream within a small group of people to see a Harvest Bible Chapel come to the Markham area.
-Soon prayer meetings began, ideas were articulated and eventually plans were underway for a Tuesday evening service in a community centre in Markham.
-This group met on Tuesday evenings for approximately one year and went on to become the fourth Harvest church plant in Canada.
-In the fall of 2006, this group of believers began worshipping on Sundays in a school in Markham.
-Harvest Bible Chapel York Region was the name chosen, to reflect the fact that many travel from other areas within York Region to worship with us in Markham.
-Senior Pastor Paul Whittingstall joined Harvest in December 2007 and after three months of intense training in Rolling Meadows, Chicago, began his teaching ministry at HBC York Region.
 In the spring of 2008, the leadership at Centennial Community Church were led to contact the elders at Harvest Bible Chapel York Region.
-In what can only be described as miraculous, God arranged for Centennial Community Church to become Harvest Bible Chapel on June 22, 2008, generously giving themselves, their resources and their debt free building to partner with us for the Glory of God.
+In what can only be described as miraculous, God arranged for Centennial Community Church to merge together as Harvest Bible Chapel on June 22, 2008, generously giving themselves, their resources and their debt free building to partner with us for the Glory of God.
 As with many of the other Harvest church plants, we believe this kind of unprecedented event in our area is a sign that our awesome God expects much from His people here.
 He has already done great and wondrous things, too wonderful to imagine (Psalm 86:10).
 We believe that to whom much is given, much will be expected!

-In October 2019 we officially changed our church name to Hope Bible Church Markham.
-We chose to identify ourselves by a Biblical theme that incorporates a meaning that is transcendent, timeless, understood by church and unchurched people alike.
-A theme that reflects our church's culture of both bold preaching and a welcoming and loving environment.
-A theme that reflects the transformation that we experience by the power of the Gospel.
+In October 2019, we officially changed our church name to Hope Bible Church Markham.
+We chose to identify ourselves by a biblical theme that incorporates a meaning that is transcendent, timeless, understood by church and unchurched people alike.
+It’s a theme that reflects our church's culture of both bold preaching and a welcoming and loving environment.
+It reflects the transformation that we experience by the power of the Gospel.
+Same church, new name.

 We believe the sixty-six books of the Old and New Testaments to be the full record of God's self-disclosure to mankind.
 Different men, while writing according to their own styles and personalities, were supernaturally moved along by the Holy Spirit to record God's very words, inerrant in the original writings.
 Therefore, those applying themselves to study its literal, historical-grammatical context can accurately understand God's Word.
 Scripture is fully trustworthy as our final and sufficient authority for all of life (2 Timothy 3:16-17; 2 Peter 1:20-21).